As an Amazon Associate I earn from qualifying purchases.

 So here’s what I came up with while standing in front of that very empty fridge.

-- 2 cups cooked brown rice (warmed till hot in the microwave)
+- 2 cups cooked brown rice (warmed until hot if cold)

-- 1/4 cup chicken broth (veggie broth if your vegetarian)
+- ¼ cup chicken broth (vegetable broth works too if vegan)

 - Put the broth into a frying pan.